romilly/pico-code/README.md

 [mcp3008](mcp3008.md) is a MicroPython driver for the MCP3008 80-channel SPI ADC.

-## (Very) Experimental vs code support
+## (Very) Experimental VS Code support

 I have started exploring VS Code.
-If you look in the .vscode directory you'll see a `tasks.json` file that sets up user tasks.They invoke scripts that use ampy to copy a file or the contents of a directory, and one (use with care!) that will remove *all* the .py files from the Pico.
+If you look in the `.vscode` directory you'll see a `tasks.json` file that sets up user tasks.They invoke scripts that use ampy to copy a file or the contents of a directory, and one (use with care!) that will remove *all* the .py files from the Pico.

-The scripts (in the scripts directory) are linux-only; I have tested them with Linux Mint on a workstation and with Raspberry Pi OS on a Pi.
+The scripts (which are in the `scripts` directory) are Linux-only; I have tested them with Linux Mint on a workstation and with
+Raspberry Pi OS on a Pi.

 You'll need to use chmod to make the scripts executable, and you need to install ampy.